TravisWheelerLab/DIPLOMAT/README.md

 This will display a stripped down version of the supervised editing UI, allowing for minor tweaks to be made to the tracks, and then saved back to the same file.

-To see
+For a list of additional ways DIPLOMAT can be used, see the [documentation](https://diplomat.readthedocs.io/en/latest/basic_usage.html).

 #### Additional Help

-All diplomat commands are documented via help strings.
+All DIPLOMAT commands are documented via help strings.
 To get more information about a diplomat subcommand or command, simply run it with the `-h` or `--help` flag.

 ```bash
 # Help for all of diplomat (lists sub commands of diplomat):